 - Jawbone preservation – Tooth roots stimulate the jawbone.
 When all your teeth are missing, the bone begins to resorb, and eventually, your facial muscles will lack support.
 Implants are artificial tooth roots that stimulate the bone and help prevent facial collapse.
 Read our facial collapse page for more information.

-- Reliable support – Your dentures won’t slip around, lift, or fall out.
+- Greater confidence – Your dentures will never slip around, lift, or fall out.
 You’ll be able to socialize with confidence.

 How Many Implants Will You Need?